Call Or Text:

 • Meal planning: Overconsumption and overproduction are huge contributors to waste throughout the supply chain.
 When families use meal planning to purchase only what is required, they reduce household waste and enjoy cost savings.

-• Buying imperfect produce: High aesthetic standards for produce result in large amounts of ugly fruits and vegetables being discarded.
+• Buying imperfect produce: High aesthetic standards for produce result in large amounts of ugly fruits and vegetables food waste being discarded.
 Buying imperfect produce helps reduce waste and sets new expectations in the supply chain, encouraging manufacturers and retailers to adjust strict grading and sorting processes and minimize the amount of waste sent to landfills.

 • Improving storage techniques: Proper storage techniques help prolong the life of food at home, therefore reducing waste and minimizing the economic impact of buying products that are never consumed.